FIELD NOTES

 I’m excited by the images I made last year.
 I also found time to look at earlier work with fresh eyes.

 Of course, being a photographer - an artist, a human - is always a work in progress but by taking a lot of pictures, looking at art, reading and thinking deeply about photography, I’m hopefully becoming a better judge of my work.
-This will be a big help this year as I think about images for my first photo book.
-I feel I have something to say with my images now that makes sense to me so they might to other people too.
+This will be a big help this year as I think about my first photo book.
+I feel I may have something to say with my images now that makes sense to me so they might to other people too.
 I’ll continue to share my images and thoughts here.